runtimelabs-inc/.github/profile/README.md

 ## Time

-Achieving artificial general intelligence requires more than scaling models.
+Achieving general intelligence requires more than scaling models.
 It demands grounded intelligence in space and time, where agents are embedded in the physical context of users, organizations, and environments.

 A core axis of this grounding is **time**.
-Just as general relativity reveals that all physical systems are constrained by spacetime, intelligent systems must reason and act within the temporal structure of real-world commitments, causality, and feedback.
+Just as physical systems are constrained by spacetime, intelligent systems must reason and act within the temporal structure of real-world commitments, causality, and feedback.

 Time is often abstracted away or omitted entirely despite its essential role in aligning intelligence with user intent at inference.
 This may represent a foundational gap in current training regimes.